How much does Evounce cost?

 When do planners pay the vendors?

 Planners are required to pay for all booked services before the event takes place.
 The funds then stay locked in a holding account until 14 days after the event has taken place, at which time they are transferred to the vendors' accounts.
-This results in added security for both sides: The planners are granted a certain time frame in which they can dispute the purchase of a service (e.g. if it was not fulfilled as agreed in the contract) and nevertheless, the vendors can make sure ahead of time that they are going to get paid the entire asked price.
+This results in added security for both sides: The planners are granted a certain time frame in which they can dispute the purchase of a service (e.g. if it was not fulfilled as agreed in the contract) and on the other hand, the vendors can make sure ahead of time that they are going to get paid the entire asked price.

 What is the fee in the pricing table?